“I am who I was once

 Backtrack that on the turntable and it sounds precisely like this.

-I ask you to pause here and attempt to grasp what Harrison is ultimately doing.
+I ask you to pause here and attempt to grasp what Harrison is ultimately saying.
 By drawing out attention to the cover of Abbey Road, he’s not simply talking backwards.
 He’s walking backwards too.
 That’s precisely what an adept of Thelma is instructed to do.
 And I know what you might already be thinking.
 If so, then you’re wrong.
 The Beatles didn’t study rigorously to become practitioners of Thelma magick simply to reach out to backmasking pot heads and confess that their dear friend had died, as if they were being held hostage and couldn’t say anything to the media.
-There’s a reason why John and Paul’s two posthumous Beatles albums, a catalogue of a-side and b-side singles, were called Past Masters.
-In Freemasonry terms they had achieved their status as grand wizards.
+There’s a reason why John and Paul’s two posthumous Beatles albums, a catalogue of A-side and B-side singles, were called Past Masters.
+In Freemason terms they had achieved their status as Grand Wizards.
 Musicians covet the Beatles.
 It’s not because they want to become a Beatle, historically speaking.
 They want to cast the sort of spell on the world which the Beatles seemed to effortlessly achieve.

 It’s literally in the title.
 Yesterday and Today.

 You will tell me this is proof that Paul McCartney is dead.
 No, William Campbell is playing the part of Grand Master Jacques de Molay and showing us the way.
 The man in the shroud of Turin is the holy grail.